miaalvv/Log-Intrusion-Detection/README.md

 - `Makefile` – Commands for setup and running the project
 ## Setup Instructions
 To set up the project, run:
-To set up the project, run:

 ```
 make bootstrap
 ```
 ## Run the System
 To run the system, use:
 ```
 make run
 ```
 ## Testing
 To run tests, use:
 ```
 make test
 ```

-## Reproducibility
-This project is designed to be reproducible using a simple setup process and modular structure.

-## Author
-Mia